EvadeMaster/SaladBind-1/README.md

 ## Compiling

 You can and probably should compile UnstableBind yourself.
 You'll need to install [Node.js](https://nodejs.org/).
+Highly recommended that you read [Contributing guide](https://github.com/EvadeMaster/UnstableBind/wiki/Contributing) before contributing

 1. Clone the repository
 2. Open a terminal in the folder and run `npm install`